 - Theft, breaking and entering.

-During a criminal records search, you will not be able to see if they has had any infractions like moving violations:
+During a criminal records search, you will not be able to see if they have had any infractions like moving violations:

 - Tickets for speeding.